-Technical analysis applies to any instrument you trade – whether it’s stocks, indices, currency pairs or cryptocurrencies – as prices are influenced by the forces of supply and demand.
+Technical analysis applies to any instrument you trade – whether it’s stocks, indices, FX pairs or cryptocurrencies – as prices are influenced by the forces of supply and demand.

 The objective of the analysis is to try and predict any future price movement, and can be done on any timeframe – from one minute through to one month and all timeframes in between.

 Chart analysis can be an integral way of trading the markets, and following a trend could be a good gauge as to when to enter the market.

 Take an uptrend for example – a healthy uptrend has a series of higher highs and higher lows, both of which have the potential to enter the market at.

 Other indicators that you can use to determine the strength of a trend is the MACD, which is a momentum indicator that incorporates a moving average – the 9 EMA (Exponential Moving Average).
 The MACD offers both trend following and momentum.

 The MACD fluctuates above and below the zero line as the moving averages converge, cross and diverge.
 You can look for signal line crossovers, centreline crossovers and divergences to generate signals.